FLCordis/N8N-backups/README.md

 - Um repositório no GitHub para armazenar os fluxos.
 - Credencial OAuth2.0 do GitHub salvo no N8N.
 - Credencial da API do N8N salva no usuário.
+- Credencial do Email (caso for usar essa feature).

 ### 2. Configuração do Workflow